 You shouldn’t need much cash with you for your trip to Paris.
 The majority of retailers accept credit cards.
 These are the only scenarios where I’ve needed cash before in Paris:

-- Boulangeries: For breakfast, I typically get one croissant (about 1 euro) or one almond croissant (2 euros) and pay in cash as most boulangeries have a credit card minimum of 5-10 euros per charge.
+- Boulangeries: For breakfast, I typically get one croissant (about 1 euro) or one almond croissant (2 euros) and pay in cash as most boulangeries in Paris have a credit card minimum of 5-10 euros per charge.
 If you’re not sure, you can ask them by saying: “C’est quoi le minimum pour les cartes bancaires?”

 - Cafés/Brasseries: Occasionally you might visit a café or brasserie that has a credit card minimum of 10–15 euros per charge.
 If you’re with two people and one person is paying, this shouldn’t be a problem.
 But I’ve been with 1-2 friends, and we all want to pay with credit cards for our portion of the drinks, but we can’t since we don’t individually meet the minimum.
 It’s a good idea to ask the waiter ahead of time if you don’t have cash on you.